AndrewDisher/mbta-dashboard/README.md

 # MBTA Ridership Dashboard
 This is an interactive R/Shiny dashboard that displays an interactive ridership summary of the Massachusetts Bay Transportation Authority transit system in Boston, Massachusetts.

+## Deployment
+The application is deployed using [shinyapps.io](https://www.shinyapps.io/), and can be viewed [here](https://1nfmn7-andrew-disher.shinyapps.io/mbta-dashboard/).

+## R/Shiny
+The application was built using the R web application development package called [Shiny](https://www.rstudio.com/products/shiny/).
+Shiny is an open source
+R package developed by [Posit](https://posit.co/products/open-source/rstudio/) with the aim of helping data scientists and analysts communicate statistical findings by creating complex statistical web applications.

 ## Ridership Data
 The dashboard uses publicly available data, found on the MBTA open data portal, [Blue Book](https://mbta-massdot.opendata.arcgis.com/).
 Average weekday ridership data for bus routes, rapid transit routes, and ferry routes, as well as all of the stops along these routes are available for